 MOD BUL/61/1

-5.312 Additional allocation: in Armenia, Azerbaijan, Belarus, the Russian Federation, Georgia, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, Turkmenistan and Ukraine, the frequency band 645-862 MHz, and in Bulgaria the frequency bands 646-686 MHz, 726-753 MHz, 778-811 MHz and 822-852 MHz, are also allocated to the aeronautical radionavigation service on a primary basis.
-(WRC-19)
+5.312 Additional allocation: in Armenia, Azerbaijan, Belarus, the Russian Federation, Georgia, Kazakhstan, Uzbekistan, Kyrgyzstan, Tajikistan, Turkmenistan and Ukraine, the frequency band 645-862 MHz, and in Bulgaria the frequency bands 726-753 MHz, 778-811 MHz and 822-852 MHz, are also allocated to the aeronautical radionavigation service on a primary basis.
+(WRC-23)

 Reasons: With the amendment of the National Radio Spectrum Allocation Plan in 2021, the radio frequency band 646-694 MHz, which contains the band 646-686 MHz, is no longer allocated for the aeronautical radionavigation service.
 In this regard, we propose dropping the 646-686 MHz band from No. 5.312 of the Radio Regulations.